Sainsbury's in $10 billion swoop on Asda to create top UK supermarket

 The cash and shares deal could also provide a potential exit route for Walmart, as Asda, which it bought in 1999 for 6.7 billion pounds, has been struggling to grow over the last five years as discounters Aldi and Lidl attract its price-conscious customers.

-Sainsbury’s shares jumped as much as 21 percent to 327.1 pence in early Monday trading, their highest since July 2014, while shares in rivals Tesco and No. 4 Morrisons (MRW.L) fell.
+Sainsbury’s shares jumped as much as 21 percent to 327.1 pence in early Monday trading, their highest since July 2014, while shares in rivals Tesco and No. 4 Morrisons fell.

 Walmart will receive 3 billion pounds ($4.1 billion) in cash and a 42 percent stake in the combined business’ equity, valuing Asda at about 7.3 billion pounds.